haoyangnz/msh-core/README.md

 # Installing Msh
 1. Make sure zsh is installed.
 (If you want msh to work on top of other shells, you can give it a try - msh is mostly POSIX compliant - if anything doesn't work feel free to submit a pull request.)
 2. Clone the repository to ~/msh.
 We strongly recommend you to fork this repository and clone your own fork, instead of cloning my repository, as the core value of Msh is to encourage community contribution. `mkdir ~/msh && cd ~/msh && git clone https://github.com/your-username/msh-core.git`
-3. Install any Msh plugins that you need, similarly to the step 2 above.
-Again, we strongly recommend you to clone your own fork so that you can contribute easily.
-For example, `cd ~/msh && git clone https://github.com/your-username/msh-kiwiplan.git`, if you want the Msh Kiwiplan plugin.
-4. Source msh-core in your .zshrc. `echo ". ~/msh/msh-core/core.msh" > ~/.zshrc`
+3. Source msh-core in your .zshrc. `echo ". ~/msh/msh-core/core.msh" > ~/.zshrc`
-5. Msh works best within tmux.
+4. Msh works best within tmux.
 So install tmux.
-6. We also recommend you to get the recommended dot files for a better experience.
+5. We also recommend you to get the recommended dot files for a better experience.
 Clone https://github.com/haoyangnz/msh-dotfiles.git and link the dot files to your home directory.
-7. We recommend running Msh with the "Anonymous Pro" font.
+6. We recommend running Msh with the "Anonymous Pro" font.
 Download the font from http://www.marksimonson.com/fonts/view/anonymous-pro put it into your font library.
 In many linux distros, you can put it in `~/.fonts`.
-Step 8 talks about using the font in your terminal emulator.
+Step 7 talks about using the font in your terminal emulator.
-8. Tweak your terminal emulator: If you are using linux, it's best to run Msh with urxvt (rxvt-unicode), so install that.
-The msh dotfiles in step 6 would have included .Xresources which will configure the look and feel of urxvt.
-If you are using Mac OS X, Terminal.app is pretty good, we recommend you configure the colour scheme to Solarized Light (see http://ethanschoonover.com/solarized), and use the Anonymous Pro font from step 7.
+7. Tweak your terminal emulator: If you are using linux, it's best to run Msh with urxvt (rxvt-unicode), so install that.
+The msh dotfiles in step 5 would have included .Xresources which will configure the look and feel of urxvt.
+If you are using Mac OS X, Terminal.app is pretty good, we recommend you configure the colour scheme to Solarized Light (see http://ethanschoonover.com/solarized), and use the Anonymous Pro font from step 6.
+8. Install any Msh plugins that you need, by first forking the repository such as `https://github.com/haoyangnz/msh-kiwiplan`, if you want the Msh Kiwiplan plugin, then use the `mi` command, such as `mi your-username kiwiplan`.

 # Launching Msh
 Assuming you've done all the steps above: